mrdipeshashah/Strategic-Maturity-Model/README.md

 * profit

 ## LTV STRATEGIC CALCULATOR
-Created a calculator designed to translate raw customer data into a high-level growth insights.
+A calculator designed to translate raw customer data into a high-level growth insights.
 It isolates the "First Order" cost of acquisition from the "Bridge" (2nd order) to lifetime profitability.

 https://docs.google.com/spreadsheets/d/1q2Ah-IfcfJ73Ik6Fc-FeK-5Kp9aRrTUNTmpf2V__aiw/edit?usp=sharing

-# LTV Scaling & Strategic Moat Calculator

-This calculator translates customer data into a high-level growth strategy by isolating "First Order" unit economics from long-term lifetime value.
+The calculator is dynamic with the goal to better undersrand Profit Per User.
+It automatically scales based on AOV and Bridge targets, showing exactly how much additional CAC can be afforded as back-end efficiency improves.

 ## Dashboard Metrics (Section 2)
 These metrics represent the **Net Profitability** of your acquisition engine.